Pixel702/Krnl/README.md

 dump
 ```

-the dump creates a `client.js` which is already in the project directory.
+the dump creates a `client.js` that the victim then needs to run.

 run that file whilst the server is running and the rat will be
 connected.